wp-plugins/juna-it-poll/readme.txt

 * You can change results of poll. - Poll

+* Easy content creation - creating polls is an easy way to produce engaging and relevant content.(Juna IT Poll) Deploy your first polls in minutes and easily manage all your polls from a simple and intuitive dashboard. - poll

 ### Upgrade to WordPress Juna IT Poll Pro to add some features - Poll: